Eating Like a Local | Guest Post by Aki Merced

 Save yourself from the funny looks and let me tell you about some of these places around the world where eating with your hands is normal:

-I’ve always eaten sushi with chopsticks before I found out that sushi masters would really rather you eat them with your hands.
+I’ve always eaten sushi with chopsticks before I found out that sushi masters would really like you to eat them with your hands.
 They take pride in making sushi and don’t want the chopsticks to mess up the form.
 It’s very straightforward to do.
 Just pick it up and put it in your mouth.
 I did find out that if you want to eat like the locals do, you have to turn the sushi upside down and dip the fish-not the rice- into the soy sauce.
 If you dip the rice into the sauce, it’s going to disintegrate.
 Not good.
 Also, make sure the fish touches your tongue first.
 This is probably so you get the full flavor first before the rice neutralizes the taste.
 If you do get into a swanky sushi place in Japan, they’re gonna put the soy sauce for you so you don’t mess it up.

 Indian food is one of the best cuisines in the world.
 They really take their food seriously– the sauces taste like there are a million different spices in it.
 And as big as India is, depending on where you go, you will get a different version of their traditional dishes.
 The variety is just mindblowing.